xenocrat/crc-php/README.md

 ## Usage

-Calculate a CRC-16 result for a string using the CRC-16/XMODEM implementation:
+Calculate the CRC-16 result for a string using the CRC-16/XMODEM implementation:

     $crc = \xenocrat\crc::crc16_xmodem("foobar");

-Read data from disk and calculate the CRC-24 result:
+Read data from disk and calculate the CRC-24 result using the CRC-24/OPENPGP implementation:

     $file = file_get_contents("README.md");
     $crc = \xenocrat\crc::crc24_openpgp($file);

-Test all implementations by calculating a result and comparing to a check value:
+Test all implementations by comparing a calculated result to a check value:

     \xenocrat\crc::test();